dionyziz/endofcodes/SPECIFICATION.md

 The resolution algorithm has the purpose of ensuring that the order in which creatures’ intents are examined does not affect the game results.
 It is desired that the following invariant remains true:

-The resolution of round T + 1 is independent on the order in which creatures intents are satisfied.
+*The resolution of round T + 1 is independent on the order in which creatures intents are satisfied.*

+The resolution algorithm also ensures that the map remains consistent.

 Here is the resolution algorithm: